Clement E. Stretton: Life

-Stretton was born in Leicester in 1850, the son of Julia Stanbury (née Osborn) and Clement Stretton (1827–1891), a solicitor and later mayor of Leicester.
-It is uncertain where he was educated, as whilst several source states that he attended Rugby School, his name is not listed in the printed register of alumini.
+Stretton was born in Leicester in 1850, the son of Julia Stanbury (née Osborn) and Clement Stretton, a solicitor and later mayor of Leicester.
+It is uncertain where he was educated, as whilst several source states that he attended Rugby School, his name is not listed in the printed register of alumni.
 However, it seems that in 1866 he was articled to a Civil Engineering firm for £300.

 Stretton claims he was assigned to work at a quarry in Cromford, Derbyshire.
 He claims the Guild Masons at the quarry refused to work with him, but when he joined the Operative Society after a few days he received total support from them.
 Stretton thereafter worked his way through the degrees of the Operative Masonry.

 In 1871 also became initiated into Speculative Freemasonry at the Leicester Lodge.

 Stretton was a prolific railway writer but there are wide and strong concerns about his fabrication of stories, inaccurate drawings, and long detailed lists of fictitious locomotives which he claimed had been constructed by several British firms such as Vulcan Foundry.
 He published this erroneous material very widely in books, magazines and local newspapers all over Britain, and donated faulty drawings to the Science Museum in London, so his efforts soon found their way into books written by otherwise reliable authors.
 His invented 'works lists' of the products of locomotive building firms continue to appear in print.